-We continue to experience supply chain challenges, as well as cost inflation for parts and components and expect inflationary and supply chain constraints to continue throughout 2023.
+We continue to experience supply chain challenges, as well as cost inflation for parts and components and expect inflationary and supply chain constraints to continue for the remainder of 2023.
 Any interruption of the continuous flow of material and product parts that are required for the manufacture of our products could adversely impact our ability to meet customers' delivery requirements.
+Although our customer demand and backlog continue to be strong, actual scheduled shipments may be delayed and/or changed as a function of our customers' final delivery determinations based on changes in the global economy and other external factors.

-Our strategy continues to emphasize growth, maximizing our operations and resources requiring continued dedicated performances from our key and other personnel.
+Our strategy continues to emphasize growth, maximizing our operations and resources requiring continued dedicated performance from our personnel.
 In our key markets and business arenas, there is substantial competition for the services of the highest performing individuals.
 Any unplanned replacement of such personnel may require the hiring of new personnel on an expedited basis and may temporarily interrupt our operations and efforts for continuous improvement.
-We intend to continue strengthening and expanding our core competencies, while improving our margins and earnings by controlling costs in all aspects of our business.
+We have seen a steady improvement in employee retention in 2023 which has helped us to continue strengthening and expanding our core competencies, while improving our margins and earnings by controlling costs in all aspects of our business.

-Our strategy also included the decision to exit the CPG business segment during the second quarter of 2023.
-On July 10, 2023, the Company executed an Asset Purchase Agreement with the third party to sell significant assets of OKC, and the transaction was closed on August 1, 2023.
-Management plans to divest the CPG segment during the third quarter of 2023 and sell the real property.
-Exiting this business segment will allow us to focus solely on the ATG business to drive revenue growth, profitability, and shareholder value.
+Our strategy has also included the decision to exit the CPG business segment during the second quarter of 2023 as previously disclosed, resulting in the sale of certain assets of OKC on August 1, 2023.
+Management plans to divest the CPG segment during the remainder of 2023 and sell the real property associated with this segment.
+Exiting this business segment will allow us to focus solely on driving revenue growth, profitability, and shareholder value for the servo controls business.